0xdevo/EGCERT-Reverse-Challenges/cookieMonster/README.md

 Decrement the edi by 1 </br>
 And if you look at the "edi" value it will equal to 0xC and out filename is only 0x6 so let’s modify it and continue</br>
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/6.png)
-the “unk_1338520” contain the right charters but encoded and it compare it with the generated charters of the first file so in order to get the right char we need to invert the xor formula we know that the generate function start from 70 after increment so
+the “unk_1338520” contain the right charters but encoded and it compare it with the generated charters of the first file</br>
+so in order to get the right char we need to invert the xor formula</br>
+we know that the generate function start from 70 after increment</br>
+so</br>
-70 xor 1D = m
+70 xor 1D = m</br>
-71 xor 10 = a
+71 xor 10 = a</br>
-72 xor 0 = r
+72 xor 0 = r</br>
-so the right word will be “marshmallow “
+so the right word will be “marshmallow “</br>

-after the comparison is finished it going to generate the second part of the flag , i called the function “generate_2”
+after the comparison is finished it going to generate the second part of the flag , i called the function “generate_2”</br>
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/7.png)
 what this function dose is take the third char of "Monster" word which is s = 0x73 and increment it with 1 then xor it with the first char of the second file it continue do this 9 times which is the length of the file name
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/8.png)
-here it compare the encoded char with the right one so let’s invert the right chars to get the original value 74 xor 17 = c
+here it compare the encoded char with the right one so let’s invert the right chars to get the original value</br>
+74 xor 17 = c</br>
-75 xor 45 = 0
+75 xor 45 = 0</br>
-76 xor 19 = o
+76 xor 19 = o</br>
-And the right word is "c0ocKi3z_"
+And the right word is "c0ocKi3z_"</br>
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/9.png)
 This is the last function that generate the flag so by now it should be understood how to get the flag from this one so the right value is "m1Lk"
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/10.png)
 if we continue until this part will see that i compare the [ebp+var_338] with 3  , here it check if the first three files were correct of not

-the second compare is
+the second compare is</br>
-cmp [ebp+var_344],eax
+cmp [ebp+var_344],eax</br>
 This check if eax equal to 0 or not , and eax is equal to zero because it's value decrement 5 time which is number of our files

 continue